grpc/proposal/A79-non-per-call-metrics-architecture.md

     reserves the right to add optional labels (including existing optional labels) to existing metrics.

-On registering an instrument a `GlobalInstrumentHandle` is returned.
+On registering an instrument, a `GlobalInstrumentHandle` is returned.
 The suggested implementation of this handle is an index that allows stats plugins to quickly look up the corresponding instrument when a measurement is being recorded.